 Exercise - check your pulse

-exercise; aerobic; pulse; check; pulse; rate; fitness; physical activity; physical; activity. ;
+exercise; aerobic; pulse; check; rate; fitness; physical; activity. ;

 Your heart is a pump which pumps blood out around your body through your arteries.
 You can feel the blood pumping where the arteries are close to your skin.
 These are your pulse points, and if you feel gently with your fingertips you can count how fast your heart is beating.

-The idea of aerobic (air-oh-bik) exercise is to get your heart pumping faster, which will exercise and strengthen your heart (see our topic Fitness).
+The idea of aerobic (air-oh-bik) exercise is to get your heart pumping faster, which will exercise and strengthen your heart as well as the muscles that you are using in your body (see our topic Fitness).

 Learn how to take your pulse, and you will be able to see how well you are doing in your aerobic exercises.

 You can find your pulse in several places.
 Here are two of the easiest places to find it.

 - To find your pulse in your neck

 Put three fingers of your left hand onto your Adam's apple in your throat (that's the bit that sticks out and goes up and down when you swallow.)